You don't have to make the change overnight! Take small steps with our easy-to-follow tips and work your way towards a sustainable life in Singapore.

 Simple tips for sustainable living in Singapore

 Our roads are congested enough; do we really need more cars choking the earth with exhaust fumes?
 Besides, why get stuck behind a wheel (and pay the sky-high COE prices) when you can peddle happily on a beaut from one of Singapore’s best bicycle shops and bike rentals?
+Otherwise, public transport is a better alternative to buying a car.
 And don’t forget the simple act of walking.
 It’s one of the best ways to reduce your carbon footprint for free!

 Forget about trendy pieces that you’ll chuck in a month.
-Head to thrift shops and vintage stores for your shopping haul.
+Avoid fast fashion and head to thrift shops and vintage stores for your shopping haul.
 Alternatively, hit up circular fashion brands and sustainable labels or take your pre-loved clothes to swap meets where you can find a gem or two from someone else’s fashion pile.

 This one’s pretty much a no-brainer that you’ve heard time and time again, we know.
 It’s all about natural light during the day!
 But you’re probably thinking, “How will I get things done at night?”.
 Save electricity and use less energy by lighting fragrant candles before bedtime instead.
 Skim through our aromatherapy and essential oils guide for ideas.
 You’ll have classy ornaments flickering across your space, and your pad will smell pleasant too.

-Sustainable living in Singapore is easy-peasy when you start with small steps.
+Sustainable living in Singapore isn’t hard when you start with small steps.
 So who’s ready to help save the planet?